otakbeku/my-recipes/Meals.md

 **Rice**

 - 2 cups (1 cup = 110ml) of rice.
-Using brasmati rice is recommended.
+Using basmati rice is recommended.
 I'm using long-grain rice btw and it's fine
 - Oil, 1-2 tablespoon.
 I'm using olive oil, but using any vegetable oil should be fine
 - 2 tablespoon caraway.
 It's recommended to using curmin at the same amount
-- 1 tablespoon tumeric
+- 1 tablespoon turmeric
 - 2 cups of water (220 ml)
 - 1 cups of chicken broth
 - A pinch of salt